Boris Bershteyn

-Boris Bershteyn (born 1977) is an Obama administration official who until June 2013 had served as acting Administrator of the Office of Information and Regulatory Affairs.
+Boris Bershteyn (born 1977) is an Obama administration official who until June 2013 had served as acting administrator of the Office of Information and Regulatory Affairs.
 He previously served from 2011 to 2012 as general counsel for the federal Office of Management and Budget.
 Prior to his work at the Office of Management and Budget, he served as an Associate White House Counsel.

 Early life and education

 Born in Kyiv and raised in the former Soviet Union, Bershteyn attended Lynbrook High School and earned a bachelor's degree from Stanford University in 1999.
-He then earned a law degree from Yale Law School in 2004.
+He then earned a Juris Doctor degree from Yale Law School in 2004.

 Bershteyn served as a law clerk for United States Court of Appeals for the Second Circuit Judge José A. Cabranes from 2004 until 2005.
 Bershteyn then served as a law clerk to Associate Justice David Souter of the U.S. Supreme Court from 2006 until 2007.